 His appointment is expected to be approved in November, according to reports.

 Tsunis is the son of immigrants from Greece, James and Eleni Tsunis.
 He earned a BA at New York University in 1989 and a JD at St. John’s University School of Law in 1992.

 As a practicing attorney, Tsunis was a partner at the law firm of Rivkin Radler LLP.
 He married Olga J. Antzoulis in November 2004.
 They live in Lloyd Harbor, Long Island, with their three children.
 He has two sisters.

 His first nomination to an ambassadorship hit the rocks after his nod for the post in Norway fell apart.
-After being nominated as Ambassador to Norway on September 10, 2013, the nomination process lagged for many months.
+After he was nominated as Ambassador to Norway on September 10, 2013, his nomination process lagged for many months.

-His nomination was part of a backlog of nominees for ambassadorial positions across the world as Obama battled the Congress regarding many of his nominations to posts.
-Norway, an important fellow member of the NATO alliance, had never been without a US ambassador for that long.
+His nomination was part of a tremendous backlog of nominees for ambassadorial positions across the world as Obama battled Congress regarding many of his nominations to a variety of posts.
+Norway, an important fellow member of the NATO alliance, had never before been without a US ambassador for that many months.

-According to some sources, the U.S. Embassy even apologized for some statements that had been made to the Norwegian government and other involved parties in Norway.
+According to some sources, the U.S. Embassy even apologized for some statements that Tsunis had made to the Norwegian government and other involved parties in Norway.

 In statements to the press in December of 2014, Tsunis indicated that he was no longer seeking the nomination as ambassador to the Scandinavian nation.